CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/storage-class/OpenEBS.md

 :round_pushpin: Let's prepare the Block Device Custom Resource `CR` for all the nodes

-The block device name is by convention the string `blockdevice`-`PARTUUID` that can be taken from the below command
+The block device name needs to be segregated per node, by convention the string `blockdevice`-`UUID` is used.
+Since dealing with a LV and the LV will be formated by `openebs` let's use the Partition UUID of the disk `/dev/sda3` that can be taken from the below command

 ```
 $ echo "blockdevice-"`sudo blkid --match-tag PARTUUID --output value /dev/sda3`